 According to Strong’s Concordance the Greek word for patience is G5281 and it means:

 “steadfastness, constancy, endurance; in the NT the characteristic of a man who is not swerved from his deliberate purpose and his loyalty to faith and piety by even the greatest trials and sufferings”

 Job is a good example.

 James 5:11 in the New International Version says:

 “As you know, we count as blessed those who have persevered.
 You have heard of Job’s perseverance and have seen what the Lord finally brought about.
 The Lord is full of compassion and mercy.”

-How does a person develop bull-dog tenacity?
-The answer is found in Galatians 6:9 in the Amplified Bible which says:
+What is bull-dog tenacity?
+Galatians 6:9 in the Amplified Bible says:

 “And let us not lose heart and grow weary and faint in acting nobly and doing right, for in due time and at the appointed season we shall reap, if we do not loosen and relax our courage and faint.”

 A person with spiritual boldness doesn’t dwell on the foolishness of negative thinking.